Mark Ella: 1980 Bledisloe Cup Test Series

-In 1980 the Australia Wallabies retained the Bledisloe Cup with a 2-1 series victory over the New Zealand All Blacks.
-The 1980 Bledisloe Cup Test series victory was the Wallabies first three-Test series victory over the All Blacks since 1949, and their first three-Test series victory against the All Blacks on Australian soil since 1934.
+In 1980 the Wallabies retained the Bledisloe Cup with a 2–1 series victory over the All Blacks.
+The 1980 Bledisloe Cup Test series victory was the Wallabies' first three-Test series victory over the All Blacks since 1949, and their first three-Test series victory against the All Blacks on Australian soil since 1934.

 Ella played against the All Blacks in their first touring match against Sydney that was drawn 13-13, in which Ella received the man of the match award.
 Prior to Australia's first Test against New Zealand in 1980, incumbent Australian outside center Andrew Slack withdrew from the Australian side due to injury.
-The selectors picked three former players from the 1977/78 Australian Schoolboys to comprise Australia's mid-field - Mark Ella at five-eighth, Michael Hawker at inside centre, and Michael O'Connor at outside centre.
+The selectors picked three former players from the 1977/78 Australian Schoolboys to comprise Australia's mid-field – Mark Ella at five-eighth, Michael Hawker at inside centre, and Michael O'Connor at outside centre.
 O'Connor was originally slated to play on the wing outside of Slack.

 Making his debut for the Wallabies, Ella "opened the scoring with a dropped goal" on his non-preferred right boot.
-With the scores tied at 9-9, Ella set-up a try for Australian winger Mick Martin by looping Michael Hawker.
-Australia went on to win the first Test 13-9.
+With the scores tied at 9–9, Ella set-up a try for Australian winger Mick Martin by looping Michael Hawker.
+Australia went on to win the first Test 13–9.

-Australia lost the second Test 9-12.
+Australia lost the second Test 9–12.

-Prior to Australia's third Test against New Zealand in 1980, Queensland five-eighth Paul McLean played in a historic Queensland victory over New Zealand (9-3), thus challenging Ella for Test selection.
+Prior to Australia's third Test against New Zealand in 1980, Queensland five-eighth Paul McLean played in a historic Queensland victory over New Zealand (9–3), thus challenging Ella for Test selection.
 However, Ella was retained for the third Test against New Zealand with McLean selected on the bench.

-The third Test against New Zealand in 1980 contained one of the most famous moments of Mark Ella's rugby career - his "around-the-body-pass."
+The third Test against New Zealand in 1980 contained one of the most famous moments of Mark Ella's rugby career – his "around-the-body-pass."
 Ella's biographer Bret Harris documents that: